leethomason/tinyxml2/readme.txt

 	<li>xmltest.cpp</li>
 </ol>

 Simply compile and run.
-There is a visual studio 2010 project included.
+There is a visual studio 2010 project included, a simple Makefile, an XCode project, and a cmake CMakeLists.txt included to help you.
+The top of tinyxml.h even has a simple g++ command line if you are are *nix and don't want to use a build system.

 <h2> Documentation </h2>